-- 4)(i) If the decision was made by the Chancellor's Designee, the Tribe(s) may appeal to the Chancellor; or - 2)(ii) The Tribe(s) may appeal a campus decision to the President by submitting a request for appeal to President@ucop.edu. - (iii) The Tribe(s) may seek resolution via the options described in subsection 3 below.
+- a.
+If the decision was made by the Chancellor's Designee, the Tribe(s) may appeal to the Chancellor; - b.
+The Tribe(s) may appeal a campus decision to the President by submitting a request for appeal to President@ucop.edu; or - The Tribe(s) may seek resolution via the options described in subsection V.I.3 below.

-After the Chancellor has made a decision, the campus will wait at least thirty (30) days (with provision of extension for good cause) before submitting Notices of Inventory Completion and/or Notices of Intent to Repatriate to National NAGPRA to allow affected Tribe(s) to request an appeal.40
+After the Chancellor has made a decision, the campus will wait at least thirty (30) days (with provision of extension for good cause) before submitting Notices of Inventory Completion and/or Notices of Intent to Repatriate to National NAGPRA to allow affected Tribe(s) to request an appeal.30